Remember The Children Of Kisumo

 “Wajinga nyiyiny,” he shouted.
-And his saying that, theykilled him dead there.
-Something hit him and he fell, and made not a sound as we stood by his side before the roadside, the school kids and the gunmen, like offal flies kalooming to the smoke and the chaos, all their cliches and their one liners and their judgmental superiority.
+And his saying that, the men with guns killed dead.
+Something hit him and he fell, and made not a sound as we stood by his falling body before the roadside, the school kids and the gunmen, like offal flies kalooming to the smoke and the chaos, all their cliches and their one liners and their judgmental superiority.

 My mouth hung open for the longest time as I watched Oliech fall.
 You know that sticky-icky dry mouth taste you get when your mouth hangs open big enough for the Kenya Air Force to land their plane in?
 When Oliech hit the ground—it was a startle and then the discovery of the ickiness in my mouth was blood.
 Blood filled my mouth as I had bitten my tongue the moment the bullet hit Oliech’s head.
 Screaming to that level where dogs could only hear, Oliech screamed into oblivion.
 The ear piercing scream filled the still air as our friend screamed his last breath.
 Oliech son of Okech, son of Kamangi’yo died that way, killed away by morons who only knew how to use guns on children of Kisumo.